 How Early Do I Have to Start Packing for Camp?

-While it may be too early in the season to have an open trunk on your kid’s bed, you don’t want to wait till the last minute to go through the camp packing list and determine what you need.
+While it may be too early in the season to have an open trunk on your child’s bed, you don’t want to wait until the last minute to go through the camp packing list and determine what you need.
 Here’s how we recommend you go about it:

 Read the Camp Packing List